Remi-Coulom/joedb/doc/source/intro.rst

 Introduction
 ============

-Joedb is a light-weight C++ relational database.
-Joedb keeps tabular data in memory, and writes a journal to a file.
+Joedb is a light-weight C++ database that keeps tabular data in memory, and writes a journal to a file.
 The whole data history is stored, so it is possible to re-create any past state of the database.
-Joedb has a network protocol, and can operate in a distributed fashion, a bit like :doc:`git for structured data <concurrency>`.
+Joedb has a network protocol, and can operate in a distributed fashion, a bit like :doc:`git for structured data
+<concurrency>`.
+It supports local and remote concurrent access to a file, with
+ACID transactions.

 Joedb comes with a compiler that takes a database schema as input, and produces C++ code.
 The generated C++ data-manipulation code is convenient to use,